-Aruban law is essentially similar to the law of the Netherlands Antilles, from which it separated in 1986; in turn, both jurisdictions draw their law from Holland, and when there is not specific local legislation, Dutch law will apply.
+Aruban law is very similar to the law of the Netherlands Antilles, from which it separated in 1986.
+In turn, both jurisdictions draw their law from Holland, and where there is not specific local legislation, Dutch law will apply.

 This is a non-exhaustive list of the main Aruban statutes affecting offshore and non-resident business.
 The statutes are listed in alphabetical order – click on the statute for a fuller description of the statute, the legal regime it forms part of, or in some cases the text of the law.

 Commercial Code of Aruba

 National Ordinance on Penalization of Money Laundering 1996

 New Fiscal Regime 2002

 State Ordinance on Supervision of the Credit System 1998